Evgereo/articles-api/README.md

 # articles-api

-Nothing interesting.
-I just started using git and continue to learn Spring and some else technologies I know this code is not great, but it is not bad too, in my opinion:)
+The project is built on Spring Boot and is an interaction between users and articles.
+The application implements user authentication using JWT tokens and role-based authorization.
+In addition, the project includes unit tests for all controllers and services that have business logic.
+The application is connected to databases such as Redis and PostgreSQL.
+The project can be built and run using Docker Compose.

-To raise the api using docker compose, use the "docker compose up --build" command and all the necessary api containers will be started and configured by themselves
+To run the api using docker compose, use the command "docker compose up --build" and all the required api containers will be started and configured independently of each other